why make this recipe

 Ingredients :

-1 cucumber, diced, 1 cup broccoli florets, 1/2 cup feta cheese, crumbled, 1/4 red onion, finely chopped, 1/4 cup olive oil, 2 tablespoons lemon juice, Salt and pepper to taste
+1 cucumber, diced, 1 cup broccoli florets, blanched, 1 cup feta cheese, crumbled, 1/4 red onion, thinly sliced, 1/4 cup olive oil, 2 tablespoons red wine vinegar, 1 teaspoon dried oregano, Salt and pepper to taste

 Directions :